markcot/pands-problem-set/README.md

 The program works.
 I added 'primes.py' version V1_01 to git and uploaded to my github repository.

 ### 2019/03/30 (a)

-I remove the int() from input() request function so that I could check later check if the inputted value was correct, without having to loop a continuous request for a new value for 'i'.
+I remove the int() from input() request function so that I could check later check if the inputted value was correct, without having to loop a continuous request for a new value for 'num'.

-If the inputted value for 'i' is not the correct integer type a TYPE error message is displayed and the program does not compute anything.
+If the inputted value for 'num' is not the correct integer type a TYPE error message is displayed and the program does not compute anything.
-If the inputted value for 'i' is not a positive integer an VALUE error message is displayed and the program does not compute anything.
+If the inputted value for 'num' is not a positive integer an VALUE error message is displayed and the program does not compute anything.

 I added print statements if the positive integer inputted is not a prime.